sweattep/modern_quotes/README.md

 >the mission has to determine the coalition.
 The coalition ought not determine the mission.

+>We are in a position now to turn suffering into empathy.
+Empathy into coalition.
+And Empathy into power, that has the potential to truly bring dignity, funding equality, respect

 >An entrepreneur has an enormously high energy level and has a very low attention span typically

 >No Title of Nobility shall be granted by the United States: And no Person holding any Office of Profit or Trust under them, shall, without the Consent of the Congress, accept of any present, Emolument, Office, or Title, of any kind whatever, from any King, Prince, or foreign State.